Disproving the quasi-uniformity of the Halton sequences and of some Halton-type sequences: Further results: Halton-type sequences

 The second case is related to the three-dimensional Sobol' sequence, as both sequences are $(0,(1,1,2),3)$-sequences constructed from the same polynomials $X,X+1,X^2+X+1$ over $\FF_2$.
 Hence, the result can be seen as an extension of \cite{G24,S25}.

-The last case corresponds exactly to the Faure sequence.
+The last case corresponds exactly to the $p$-dimensional Faure sequence in base $p$.
 Since this sequence is already known to be not quasi-uniform \cite{DGS25}, our contribution here is to provide an alternative proof from the viewpoint of Halton-type sequences. \end{remark}

 To prove Theorem~\ref{thm:Halton-type}, we begin with our key lemma. \begin{lemma} Let $p\in\PP$ and $\{\bsx_n\}_{n\geq 0}$ be the one-dimensional Halton-type sequence in base $b(X)$ of degree $e\geq 1$.
 Let $n,m\in\NN_0$ with associated polynomials $n(X)$ and $m(X)$ in $\FF_p[X]$.
 If there exists an integer $\ell\ge 1$ such that $b(X)^{\ell}|(n(X)-m(X))$, then $|\bsx_n-\bsx_m|\le p^{- e \ell}$. \end{lemma}